 - How do individual-level characteristics aggregate in groups?

-2. The impact of social media impact on the speed and intensity of security dilemmas and crisis behavior
+2. The impact of social media on the speed and intensity of security dilemmas and crisis behavior

 - Does social media speed up the intensity of security dilemmas between states?

 - What are the implications of social media for how states defend sovereignty?

 - How can governments maintain restraint during interstate military crises if their societies are engaged in large-scale social media conflict?